 Getting the flu vaccine during pregnancy can protect your baby in the womb and for up to the first six months of life.
 It can prevent you getting flu and passing it on to your baby.

-If you are already pregnant the vaccine should be given in September/October each year and is available from your family doctor or pharmacist.
-In the Northern Hemisphere the flu season lasts from October to the end of April.
+If you are already pregnant the vaccine should be given in Autumn each year and is available from your family doctor or pharmacist.
+In the Northern Hemisphere the flu season lasts from early October to the end of April.
 Women who become pregnant at any stage during the flu season should get the flu vaccine.